averyrubins/ev228/README.md

 project summary: I am studying vegetation type in the Southern Rockies compared to mean surface temperature throughout the region, to study how vegetation impacts wildfire likelihood.

 code index:
+functions.py contains functions to import .csv and .nc files, as well as create figures from timeseries and gridded data.
+I need to change the file name/path and title in this index whenever I create a new figure.

 AI statement: I did not use generative AI on this assigment.